borntofrappe/game-development/Games/Side Pocket/README.md

 ## Style

-The game has but one state, in which an infinite game of pool is played in the bottom half.
-The top half is instead reserved to two panels respectively showing a launcher and the balls already being pocketed.
+The game has but one screen, to play an infinite game of pool.
+The bottom half is reserved to the pool's table, while the top helf is instead devoted to the launcher and a panel showing which ball is already pocketed.

 ### Launcher